sxlxc/Hakyllsite/posts/basepacking.md

     &   &            x_B&\in \set{0,1}  &   &\forall \text{ base $B$}
 \end{align*}

-In general integer programs are hard.
-Here the base packing and covering problems have exponential number of variables.
-If nothing is known for these two problems, people natually study their linear relaxation.
+Integer programs are hard and these IPs have exponential number of variables.
+We consider the linear relaxations.

+> For any LP with bounded solutions, there must exist an optimal solution with support at most
-> Just a note. ~~It is widely known that any linear program with a rank-$m$ constraint matrix has a support with size no larger than $m$???~~ For similar problem on integer programming,
+> For similar problem on integer programming,
 > one might think that there is also a small support based on the knowledge that the optimal
 > solution for the integer program is simply a integer point inside the feasible region.
 > However, the size of support for integer programs is not that small.
 Currently the best known
 > upperbound is roughly $m\cdot \polylog(\|{A}\|_1)$, see [this paper](https://drops.dagstuhl.de/storage/00lipics/lipics-vol283-isaac2023/LIPIcs.ISAAC.2023.13/LIPIcs.ISAAC.2023.13.pdf).

 Actually these two problems are not hard on general matroids.
-They can both be solved in polynomial number of independence oracle calls.
+Both of them can be solved in polynomial number of independence oracle calls.

 - matroid base covering = matroid partitioning ≈ matroid union.
 Let $M=(E,\I)$ be the matroid.
 The minimum number of bases that cover the groundset is $\arg\min\limits_k r_{k}(E)=|E|$, where $r_{k}(\cdot)$ is the rank function of $M^k$.
 - matroid base packing ≈ matroid union.
 Maximum integral base packing number is $\arg\max\limits_k r_{k}(E)=kr(M)$.

 Thus the integral version of these two problem is polynomial solvable (in terms of the number of oracle calls) since matroid union is tractable.
 We will discuss computing the fractional version later.

-> Another note.
-The base covering number may be much larger than the base packing number, since $E-B_k$ may not be independent for $M$. ($B_k$ is the union of bases in the optimal packing)
+> The base covering number may be much larger than the base packing number, since $E-B_k$ may not be independent for $M$. ($B_k$ is the union of bases in the optimal packing)

 # Matroid strength and density